timmonfette1/Nebula-API/README.md

 Description
 ------------
-Nebula is a Holographic Shopping App for the Microsoft Hololens
+Nebula is a Holographic Shopping App for the Microsoft Hololens.

 It is a project done as part of my Capstone Project at Drexel University.